Playing the Long Game

 ABOUT OUR U.S. SMALL CAP STRATEGY

 This blog was penned by Jason Crawshaw, EVP and Portfolio Manager, in April 2024.
 Mr. Crawshaw joined the firm in January 2014 as an Analyst.
-In 2015, he became an LLC member and was named an Assistant Portfolio Manager in 2016.
+In 2015, he be came an LLC member and was named an Assistant Portfolio Manager in 2016.
 He was promoted to Portfolio Manager in January 2021 and was named the firm’s Executive Vice President in late 2023.
 Mr. Crawshaw is a generalist and conducts fundamental analysis of potential investment opportunities.
-He brings 20+ years of investment industry experience to the firm.
+He brings 30+ years of investment industry experience to the firm.

 DISCLAIMER: Investments in small-capitalization companies typically present greater risks than investments in mid- and large-cap companies because small companies often have limited product lines and few managerial or financial resources.
 As a result, the performance of small cap strategy may be more volatile than a mutual fund that invests in mid- and large-cap stocks.